AnWiercze/NanopoReaTA/README.md

 You will need one of the latest wsl systems on your computer.

 Download docker desktop: https://www.docker.com/products/docker-desktop/

+Start docker desktop application.
+In order to use docker applications on windows docker desktop has to run in the background.

 Download repository on this website as zip folder:
 On https://github.com/AnWiercze/NanopoReaTA click on the green "Code" button in the right corner.
 Download the folder as zip and unpack in a given folder.